1st British Airborne Division

 J. Tate J. Tate

-Son of Joseph and Beatrice Mary Tate, of Whickham, Co.
+Son (with one sister and two brothers) of Joseph Tate (1882-1944), and Beatrice Mary Delanoy (1883-1966), of Whickham, Co.
 Durham.

 -